Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 How many SKUs can I scrape per day with Databay residential proxies?

 There is no per-account SKU limit.
 Throughput depends on your worker architecture and bandwidth budget.
-The case study above processed 11 million SKUs daily on approximately 4-5 TB monthly residential bandwidth with 99.1% success rate.
-Typical simple product page is 100-500 KB per scrape.
+The case study above processed 11 million SKUs daily on approximately 4-5 TB monthly residential bandwidth with a 99.1% success rate.
+A typical simple product page is 100-500 KB per scrape.

 Does Databay support the Akamai, Cloudflare, and DataDome targets common in e-commerce?